nsmsn/personal-site-v2/src/now.md

 &nbsp;

 ## 📍 Knoxville
-The Scruffy Little City continues to be home base.
-Spring and fall are the best seasons here in East Tennessee.
-You should plan a visit.
+The Scruffy Little City is home base, but only for a little while longer.
+Spring and fall are still the best seasons here in East Tennessee.